Elizabeth Hawley

-Biography

 Early life

 Hawley was born in Chicago, Illinois in 1923.
 She was educated at the University of Michigan and graduated with an honours degree in English in 1946.
 Having visited Kathmandu on a round-the-world trip in 1957, Hawley moved to Nepal full-time in 1959, giving up her job as a researcher for Fortune magazine in New York.
 In 1960 she started as a journalist and correspondent for Time, but later moved to the Reuters news agency in 1962.
 She covered the 1963 American Everest expedition that traversed Mount Everest.
 Her article on the death of the Nepalese prime minister made the front page of The New York Times.
 She socialized regularly with royalty and senior politicians in Nepal, on whom she reported for US media.

 Climbing database

-While she never climbed a mountain herself, Hawley was the best-known chronicler of Nepalese Himalayan expeditions from the 1960s onwards (she did not chronicle the Karakoram Himalaya such as K2 or Nanga Parbat), and was respected by the international mountaineering community because of the accuracy of her records, and the tenacity of her investigations; she was nicknamed "The Sherlock Holmes of the Mountaineering World".
+While she never climbed a mountain herself, Hawley was the best-known chronicler of Nepalese Himalayan expeditions from the 1960s onwards (she did not chronicle expeditions to the Karakoram mountains such as K2), and was respected by the international mountaineering community because of the accuracy of her records, and the tenacity of her investigations; she was nicknamed "The Sherlock Holmes of the Mountaineering World".
 Italian climber Reinhold Messner told Outside, "If I need information about climbing 8,000-meter peaks, I go to her".
 Sir Edmund Hillary, one of her closest friends (she was an executive officer for Hillary's Himalayan Trust), once called her "a bit of a terror".

 Hawley's detailed mountaineering records are summarized in The Himalayan Database, and have been used both as a record of successful ascents, and also of establishing success rates and fatality rates, for climbers in the Nepal Himalaya.
 Having a Himalayan ascent logged on Hawley's database became an essential requirement for mountaineers, which has led to many disputes, including: